-Possible Trinity Interventions Possible Home Interventions Possible Self Help Options FGL and/or Teacher should Contact home to inform them of the escalation to stage 2 and suggest appropriate home Parents can use support options from Stage 1 above.
-They can also use the following: Meet with your child Pupils can use the Self-Help options from Stage 1 above.
-They can also use the following: interventions from the Menu of Support Options at Home adjacent.
-Use appropriate intervention daily, discuss what worked well in the report and what they need to do next.
+Possible Triggers Possible Trinity Interventions Possible Home Interventions Possible Self-Help Options Failed targets from Stage 1 GL and/or Teacher should complete another Parents can use support options from Stage 1 above.
+They can also use the Pupils can use the Self-Help options from Stage 1 above.
+They can also use the following: or sanctions discussion with pupil at this juncture.
+They will contact home to inform them of the following: , Multiple of the following incidents over period of time; escalation to Stage 2 and suggest appropriate home interventions from the Menu of Support Options at Home adjacent.
+Meet with your child daily, discuss what worked well in the report and what they need to do next.
 Speak with your family about your experiences in school.
-What's going well?
+What is going well?
 Where do you need help?
-Place pupils on Stage 2 Report to FGL for variety of incidents OR teacher for multiple incidents in their subject.
-Hold/request Restorative Justice Meeting(s) Re-iterate expectations, consequences of continued failure to comply Create a rewards chart at home.
+Parkings (6 or more incidents) Use appropriate intervention below: need to do next.
+Think about why you have received sanctions.
+30 of more negative behaviour entries.
+Missed H/W Place pupils on Stage 2 Report to FGL for variety of incidents OR to teacher for multiple Create a rewards chart at home.
 What does your child need to do and by when?
 What rewards will they receive?
-Motivate children by consequence rather than punishment.
-What will the consequences be if home expectations are not met?
-Find out what your child is studying and where Think about why you have received sanctions.
 Make a plan.
 What do you need to do to reduce your sanctions?
-Tell teachers how we can help.
-Use the study guide tips at the front of the Knowledge Organiser.

-Detention Trinity Centre HOY can Refer to a lunch provision Refer to Speech and Language Refer to MASH for Early Help Referral to bespoke group course if available(Anger management etc.) possible, get involved in their curriculum.
-Read with your child and listen to your child read.
-Ask for a copy if you don't have one. -- -- ---------------------------------------
+Tell teachers how we can help. incidents in their subject.
+For a period of two weeks.
+What rewards will mey receive: Use the study guide tips at the front of the Missing Equipment Motivate children by consequence rather Knowledge Organiser.
+Disruptive Corridor Behaviour Hold/request Restorative Justice Meeting(s) Re-iterate expectations, consequences of than punishment.
+What will the consequences be if home expectations are not met?
+Ask for a copy if you do not have one.
+Persistent uniform infringements continued failure to comply die normer: Defiance/rudeness to staff HOY can use the appropriate intervention below: Find out what your child is studying and where Quality of work in consistent with ability DetentionsExplore interventions programmes Wileie 3x internal exclusion in TC over half-term. available with the intervention lead including, Endeavour to get involved in their curriculum.
+Punctuality (10 incidents or more of lateness to lessons) Trinity Centre (internal exclusion) Fixed-Term Suspension Refer to TC Lunchtime provision Refer to Speech and Language Consideration for SEND assessments.
+Recommendation for peer mentoring Refer to MASH for Early Help Referral to bespoke group course if available (Anger management etc.) Read with your child and listen to your child read.